python-lapidary/lapidary-render/docs/json-schema.md

 ### `allOf` and scalar constraints

-1. When keywords don't repeat between sub-schemas, they can be simply merged..
+1. When keywords don't repeat between sub-schemas, they can be simply merged.
 1. When the same keyword is used more than once, the more constraining value wins.
 1. When merging `maximum` and `minimum` values, `exclusiveMinimum` and `exclusiveMaximum` must be considered.
-If the keyword (`minmum` or `maximum`) has the same value, the one with `exclusive*: true` is more constraining.
+If the keyword (`minimum` or `maximum`) has the same value, the one with `exclusive*: true` is more constraining.

 ### `allOf` and `object` constraints